github-education-resources/GitHubGraduation-2021/README.md

 # How to join the Class of 2021

-There are two steps (and a third option!) to join graduation and receive swag in the mail.
+Here are two steps to join graduation and receive swag in the mail.
 1. [Fill out the **swag shipment form**](https://airtable.com/shrM5IigBuRFaj33H).
 Note: the form needs to be done before creating your Pull Request and does not guarantee participation in the event.
 Your PR must be successfully merged to be included and only the first 5,000 merged PRs will receive swag.
 2. **Submit a pull request** with your profile information to join the Yearbook and be highlighted in the graduation event.
 3. (optional) Level up your swag and make an additional appearance at graduation by **sharing a story** of a teacher who has made an impact in your education.
 More info below!